-Keeping your child safe is a priority during their day in school.
+Keeping your child safe is our priority during their day in school.

 Children are taught how to keep safe in and out of school through lots of different ways.
 The police and fire service visit school regularly to give educational talks.
 E-safety and cyber-bullying is covered as part of the PHSE/Computing curriculum.

 Wybunbury Delves works in partnership with the NSPCC who visit school to talk to the children about 'Speaking Out, Staying Safe' and parent workshops are offered too.
 Anti Bullying Week and other similar initiatives are ran throughout the year at school.
 For this year's Anti Bullying Week, we came dressed to school in odd socks to celebrate our differences and we read books about gender stereotypes, accepting ourselves, all families are different and celebrating our uniqueness.

 Our differences are celebrated at Wybunbury Delves and we ensure we teach this through shared stories and through our British Values.
 Children are encouraged to share any worries or concerns by talking to an adult in school and/or putting a note in our worry/prayer boxes as we believe a happy mind learns best and children's well-being is paramount to us.